yueguoguo/yueguoguo.github.io/about.md

 <h2>About Le</h2>

-<p>Le is Data Scientist at Microsoft, where he builds scalable data analytical and artificial intelligence
+<p>Le is Machine Learning Architect at Standard Chartered Bank, where he builds scalable machine learning and artificial intelligence
-tools and solutions on cloud platform and data-driven accelerators for solving enterprise-level business problems.</p>
+tools and platforms for solving financial business problems.</p>

 <h2>Thinkloud</h2>